agoodloe/LDunnDistributedTM/ContinuousConsistency.md

          \caption{Ad-hoc network topology}
          \label{fig:decentralized}
      \end{subfigure}
-        \caption{Network topology models.
-Edges represent communication links.}
+        \caption{Network topology models for geodistributed agents.
+Edges represent communication links (bidirectional for simplicity).}
         \label{fig:nettopology}
 \end{figure}

-One can imagine hybrid models, such as an ad-hoc arrangement network of localized cells.
-In general, one expects more centralized topologies to be simpler for application developers to reason about, but requires more physical infrastructure and support.
+One can also imagine hybrid models, such as an ad-hoc arrangement of localized cells.
+In general, one expects more centralized topologies to be simpler for application developers to reason about, but to require more physical infrastructure and support.
 On the other hand, the ad-hoc model is more fault resistant, but more complicated to implement and potentially offering fewer assurancess about performance.
 In either case, higher-level applications such as shared memory abstractions should be tuned for the networking environment.
 It would be even better if this tuning can take place dynamically, with applications reconfiguring manually or automatically to the particulars of the operating environment.
-This requires examining the relationship between the application and networking layers.
+This requires examining the relationship between the application and networking layers, rather than treating them as separate blackboxes.

 An interesting possibility is for the *network* to automatically configure itself to the quality-of-service needs of the application.
-For example, a client that sends a lot of messages may be marked as a preferred client and given higher-priority access to the network.
+For example, a client that receives a lot of requests may be marked as a preferred client and given higher-priority access to the network.
 If UAV vehicles can be used to route messages by acting as mobile transmission base stations, one can imagine selecting a flight pattern based on networking needs.
-For example, if the communication between two firefighting teams is obstructed by a geographical feature, a UAV could be dispatched to provide communication support.
+For example, if the communication between two firefighting teams is obstructed by a geographical feature, a UAV could be dispatched to provide overhead communication support.
+Such an arrangement could greatly blur the line between the networking and application layers.

 ## Linearizability and the CAP theorem
 \label{sec:atomic}